Timothy-Lloyd/cli-tools/README.md

 _*Originally forked from various sources but I have used and tweaked for so long I cannot recall._

 **To do list:**
+1. Add getpass code
-1. Add configuration best practice comparison tool
+2. Add configuration best practice comparison tool

 ## Requirements:
 python3